-The fact that every case is different can be challenging for the clinical engineers at Materialise, but it provides them with the opportunity to know more about the clinical features and to get technical knowledge by working with senior employees of Materialise.
+The fact that every case is different can be challenging for the clinical engineers at Materialise, but it provides them with the opportunity to learn more about the clinical features and to get technical knowledge by working with senior employees of Materialise.

 “You face challenges every day, but they make you learn and grow, and this makes it easy for me to stay motivated.
 The job also has very strict deadlines, but being involved in the whole process, from the planning until the guide is printed, is very rewarding,” explains Jorn.

 “Sometimes you can even go to surgeries and look at the results, which really makes you realize how much you are helping a patient with 3D printing.
-Surgeons come to us with deformations where 3D visualization and 3D printing really helps with their operations.”
+Surgeons come to us with deformations where 3D visualization and 3D printing really help with their operations.”

-A step towards the Future
+A step towards the future

 While Jorn was still studying at the University of Leuven (KU Leuven), he already knew about Materialise.
-When he heard about the Future Innovators Day, he immediately applied.
-Thanks to a testimonial of a clinical engineer at Materialise, Jorn, who was very interested in implant design, realized that this could be his professional future.
+When he heard about Future Innovators Day, he immediately applied.
+Thanks to a testimonial from a clinical engineer at Materialise, Jorn, who was very interested in implant design, realized that this could be his professional future.

 “There were no vacancies open for clinical engineers that day, but I had the opportunity to show my interest in the job.
 I made sure to keep an eye on the vacancies at Materialise.
 Some months later, when a position was available, I applied and, because there was already a mutual knowledge, it made things much easier to get the job,” Jorn recalls.

-Jorn is convinced that the Future Innovators Day is a great way to get know the company better, to discover what the different units do, and to explore the professional possibilities at Materialise.
+Jorn is convinced that Future Innovators Day is a great way to get to know the company better, to discover what the different units do, and to explore the professional possibilities at Materialise.
 It’s especially interesting if you are about to graduate and don’t have a clear idea of what you want to do.

 The day also included hands-on participation in a case, which was one of Jorn’s favorite moments.
 He had to assume a specific role which allowed him to gain a deeper insight into the possibilities of 3D printing.

-To this very day, Jorn still keeps his first impressions of Materialise and about the people and finds motivation in them: “Everybody is friendly in my team, and it’s great to work with such passionate people.
+To this very day, Jorn still keeps his first impressions of Materialise and the people and finds motivation in them: “Everybody is friendly in my team, and it’s great to work with such passionate people.
 It’s a nice environment, and I get a lot of freedom and responsibilities in my job, which I value.”